ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 TODO: Maybe the following can be shortened or even removed

-When comparing  {{code-sdf-delta-message}} and {{code-sdf-context-patch}}, we can see that the main difference between the messages is the *purpose* these message are being used for.
+When comparing  {{code-sdf-delta-message}} and {{code-sdf-context-patch}}, we can see that the main difference between the messages is the *purpose* they are being used for.
 This purpose could be implicitly reflected by the nature of the resource that accepts or returns the respective message type.
 It would also be possible to indicate the purpose more explicitly by using a different content format when transferring the messages over the wire.